integralfx/MemTestHelper/README.md

 By default, the 8 instances will be centered, but you can move them around using x and y offset.
 Note that higher Y values will move the instances down.

 ### Stop at (%)
-Automatically stop each instance as they hit the coverage number entereed in the textbox.
+Automatically stop each instance as they hit the coverage number entered in the textbox.

 ## To-do
 * Be able to choose number of threads